IMPORTANT NOTICE – Please Read

 Last Update: January 2015

 Current Site Status

-Site 1 groundwater is contaminated with PCE and TCE from an off base source and Site 5 groundwater is contaminated with several VOCs.
+Site 1 groundwater is contaminated with PCE and TCE from a suspected off base source and Site 5 groundwater is contaminated with several VOCs.
 The Bioremediation pilot study at Site 5 is installed and operating.
 The sodium bicarbonate is being added to raise the pH of the groundwater.
 Lactate will be added as the substrate (to feed the bugs).
 The need for bioaugmentation will be evaluated.
 At Site 3 studies revealed historical landfill activity.
 There are ongoing investigations to access the nature and extent of landfill activities.
-The Remedial Investigation Report, Feasibility Study Report and Record of Decision should be completed in FY10.

 The Agency for Toxic Substances & Disease Registry (ATSDR) has performed a Public Health Assessment of the Naval Air Station Joint Reserve Base & Air Reserve Station Willow Grove and found "No Apparent" threats to public health or to the environment.
 This ATSDR document is dated September 2001.